Reading Time: 2 min

 Thirdly, Live for God.
 The last portion of this verse says, “…who have been called according to his purpose’.
 Each of us has a unique purpose.
 God wants us to accomplish that purpose for which He created us.
 While going through difficult situations, we can inspire someone else.
 We can be a walking testimony to trust in God even when things are difficult.

 For to me to live is ChristPhil 1:21a

-Today, if you are looking up to gloomy clouds, know that the sun shines brightly behind it and know the Son can turn those dark clouds into showers of blessings.
+Today, if you are looking up at gloomy clouds, know that the sun shines brightly behind them and know the Son can turn those dark clouds into showers of blessings.
 Until then, keep looking out for those silver linings.